-The discount rate used to measure the total pension liability was 7.50%.
-The projection of cash flows used to determine the discount rate assumed that contributions from participating employers in SCRS will be made based on the actuarially determined rates based on provisions in the South Carolina State Code of Laws.
-Based on those assumptions, each System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+The discount rate used to measure the total pension liability was 7.50 percent.
+The projection of cash flows used to determine the discount rate assumed that the funding policy specified in the South Carolina State Code of Laws will remain unchanged in future years.
+Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.